What Every Federal Government Contractor Needs to Know

-The Contractor Performance Assessment Reporting System (CPARS Ratings) exists to provide government source selection officials (SSOs) with a variety of types of information that SSOs need to ensure that offerors have met the requirements needed to be selected for award of government contracts.
+The Contractor Performance Assessment Reporting System (CPARS Rating Scale) exists to provide government source selection officials (SSOs) with a variety of types of information that SSOs need to ensure that offerors have met the requirements needed to be selected for award of government contracts.

 What types of information about contractors can SSOs find in CPARS?

 There are many types of information that SSOs may need in order to properly assess contractor past performance.
 The past performance evaluations required by many government contracts – usually written by government Contracting Officers (COs) or by Contracting Officers’ Technical Representatives (COTRs) – are recorded in CPARS.
 Beyond that, CPARS data can include records shedding light on a contractor’s integrity, to be used by SSOs in assessing offerors’ responsibility.

 Contractor integrity records may include:

 – criminal, civil, and administrative proceedings in connection with federal awards;

 – administrative agreements issued in lieu of suspension or debarment;

 – non-responsibility determinations; terminations for cause or default;